Crime & emergencies

 Request a referral

-If you’re concerned about a young person aged 8 to 19 involved in risk taking behaviour who could end up in the justice system or you feel a young person is at risk of being criminally or sexually exploited, you can request a referral.
+If you’re concerned about a young person aged 8 to 18 involved in risk taking behaviour, who could end up in the criminal justice system you can make a referral.
+Consent must be given by the young person.